rbourgeois33/rbourgeois33.github.io/docs/posts/post1.md

 ![alt text](image-10.png)
 **Figure 7:** strided memory accesses.
 Adapted from [source](https://www.nvidia.com/en-us/on-demand/session/gtc24-s62191/).

 In this case, each thread requires is also loading a FP64 numbers, but there is a sector-wide stride between threads.
-Since a FP64 number cannot be loaded "on it's own a whole sector is loaded for each one of these.
+Since a FP64 number cannot be loaded "on it's own", a whole sector is loaded for each.
 As a result 32 sectors = 1024 bytes are loaded, for only 256 bytes used.
 This means that only a quarter of the bandwitdh is used, and the case gets worst if you are working with smaller datatypes.

 #### Profiler diagnosis

-This is actually shown in the memoy workload analysis.
+The ratio of bytes loaded to bytes used per memory request is actually shown in the memoy workload analysis.
 For example, for [sample-1-fixed.ncu-rep](https://github.com/rbourgeois33/rbourgeois33.github.io/blob/code-sample/code-sample/sample-1-fixed.ncu-rep), we can see:
 ![alt text](image-12.png)
 **Figure 5:** DRAM Global Load Access Pattern warning for `sample-1-fixed.cpp`.

 where we see that for each 32 bytes sector transmitted, "only" 28.4 are used.
 This is pretty good of course as this code is very simple.
-But for more complicated algorithms, such as unstructured mesh, this can be very bad.
-This section of ncu is helpful to detect such issues.
+But for more complicated operations, such as numerical simulation on unstructured meshes, this can be very bad.
+This section of ncu is helpful to detect that precise issue.

 #### Advices
-These observation should make you want to think about your data layout.
+These observations should make you want to think about your data layout.
 In particular, **you should organize your data so that neighbouring threads are working on neighbouring data**.
-For example, this means that there is not one good general answer on which storage is better for a dense matrix, row-major or column major.
+This means that there is not one good general answer on which storage is better for a dense matrix, row-major or column-major.
+If you are doing matrix-vector product, sure, row-major is better as it will be more cache friendly.
+If you do matrix-transpose-vector product, you want column-major.
 In the same way, there is no definitive better answer to the debate Array of Structure vs. Structure of Array.
 It all depends on what you will be doing with the you data, how you will iterate over it.
 In other words, **match your data layout with your iteration layout**.
 You will hear people say things like *"LayoutLeft (column-major) is best on GPU, LayoutRight (row-major) is best on CPU"*.
-This is **not** a general truth.
-It might be the case for specific codes that work on arrays of specific size, for instance `A[M][N]` with $M\gg N$ and a specific type of operations on it.
-In particular if implementation of the kernels differ significantly between CPU and GPU.
-But this cannot be taught as a generality.
-Let's look at an example.
+This is **not** a general truth.<!--- It might be the case for specific codes that work on arrays of specific size, for instance `A[M][N]` with $M\gg N$ and a specific type of operations on it.
+But this cannot be taught as a generality  ---> Let's look at an example:

 Consider a matrix `A` of size, `NxN` and the following two kernels: